stat6250-s17/course-questions-wiki/week-05/README.md

 * *Question (aalshehry−stat6250):* What is the function of _N_ and _ERROR_?
 - Question (yyan11−stat6250): What is initializing variables?
 - Answer (yyan11−stat6250): The remaining variables are initialized to missing.
 Missing numeric values are represented by periods, and missing character values are represented by blanks.
+- Question (meisenbach-stat6250): Why does SAS initalize the variables in the data vector to missing at the beginning of the execution step?